 2. When does AA baseball registration occur?

 Online individual registration for Hawks baseball opens mid December and closes January 27.
 Baseball registration can close early if we reach capacity so register early.
 Registration is on a first come first serve basis.
 Late fees are assigned to any registration beginning January 28, 2019.

 3. When does AAA & Majors baseball registration occur?

-Team registration for AAA & Majors will occur early February.
+Team registration (no individual registration) for AAA & Majors will occur early February.
 Coaches will receive a specific registration link that they will forward to their team/players after they have paid in full for the AYL league fee.

 4. What is the difference between AA and AAA/Majors?